-(called an Action Plan).
+- 3.4.7 This type of restorative conference involves a number of parties and must include as a minimum requirement the offender, a police officer, an appropriate adult for the offender and a youth conference co-ordinator.
+The victim is entitled, although not obliged to attend, as is a legal representative of the offender.
+Youth conferencing seeks to encourage young people to recognise the effects of their crime and to take responsibility for their actions by actively engaging with the victim, offender and community in the restorative process. - 3.4.8 At the conference, the offender is given the opportunity to discuss the offence and what he/she is prepared to do to repair the harm caused to the victim.
+This is then formalised in an action plan.
 The victim is given the opportunity to tell the offender about the impact the offence has had and what they feel should be done to repair the harm.
 This may, for example, include an apology, reparation to the victim or community, participation in activities to address offending behaviour and / or treatment for alcohol and drug dependency.
-This plan is then sent to the PPS prosecutor who must accept or reject the plan.
-If at any stage the offender fails to co-operate or fulfil his/her responsibilities subsequent to the conference, a decision to prosecute may be directed.

-3.14 A youth conference is a formal process and although not a conviction, is recorded on a youth's criminal record for a period of two years.5
+This plan is then sent to the PPS prosecutor who must accept or reject the plan.4 If at any stage the offender fails to co-operate or fulfil his/her responsibilities subsequent to the conference, a decision to prosecute may be directed. - 3.4.9 A youth conference is a formal process and although not a conviction, is recorded on a youth's criminal record for a period of two years.5 - 3.4.10 Any of the diversionary options outlined above can be administered via the Youth Engagement Scheme.

-Youth Engagement Scheme